-How to make cute halloween witch cape from men’s t-shirt
+How to make simple black witch cape from men’s t-shirt

 With the t-shirt totally spread out, you are going to want to even up this misshapen rectangle.
 Cut the side seams of the t-shirt so you wind up with two small rectangles.
 Then, make one large rectangle from the back of the t-shirt.

 In a nutshell, you want to square off where the arm holes where and cut off the neckline.